 - Reduces the risk of cataracts

-Periods of stress, rigorous exercise and fevers deplete this critical nutrient even more making a daily dose of fermented cod liver oil, arguably the best and most easily obtained whole food which supplies Vitamin A in adequate amounts (sources), extremely important.
+Periods of stress, rigorous exercise and fevers deplete this critical nutrient, even more, making a daily dose of high vitamin cod liver oil, arguably the best and most easily obtained whole food which supplies Vitamin A in adequate amounts (sources), extremely important.

-Other excellent sources are pastured butter, egg yolks, grassfed cream and milk, liver and shellfish.
-Note that supermarket butter would contain little Vitamin A as cows are only be able to produce this nutrient if grazing on green grass.
+Other excellent sources are pastured butter, egg yolks, grass-fed cream and milk, liver and shellfish.
+Note that supermarket butter would contain little Vitamin A as cows are only able to produce this nutrient if grazing in green pastures.
 This is why synthetic Vitamin A is added to pasteurized milk even if organic.
 Synthetic Vitamin A is not a good stand-in for true Vitamin A either as synthetic vitamins are the chemical mirror images of the real, natural versions and can cause imbalances over time.

 Here is the statement on this from Organic Valley, a major producer of organic milk in the United States: